flybywiresim/docs/docs/beginner-guide/descent.md

 - Aircraft is in `CRUISE` state and phase as per previous chapters
 - Descent and approach planning is done
 - First descent point (altitude at certain waypoint) is identified
-- Distance to descent point is calculated (= TOD - top of descent)
+- Distance to descent point is calculated, which is called TOD (top of descent)

 A few minutes before we reach our calculated descent point (TOD) we request clearance for descent from ATC if not already given a descent instruction before.